Bobloblawlobslawbomb/pig-dice-game/README.md

 ### 🐖 Pig Dice Game 🎲

-##### By Carlos Mendez, Cassandra Copp, Giancarlo Vigneri, Isaac Moreno
+##### By Cassandra Copp, Giancarlo Vigneri, Isaac Moreno, Carlos Mendez

 [View Here](https://github.com/isaacrmoreno/pig-dice-game)

 ### Description:

 Pig dice is a dice game where players takes turns rolling a single die.
-They can roll as many times as they like, adding up their total each time unless they decide to pass or roll a one where they lose their total.
+They can roll as many times as they like.
+If player rolls 1 they score 0 for the round and end turn.
+If player holds their score for the round their round score is added to total score.
+If player reaches 100 total score they win!

 ### Example: